hpe-dev-incubator/hpe-dev-portal/content/greenlake/hpe-greenlake-platform/home.md

 We provide a [dedicated developer portal](https://developer.greenlake.hpe.com) to support you with documentation, code, community, and more.

-For a full list of HPE GreenLake platform API please visit [the HPE GreenLake API catalog](https://developer.greenlake.hpe.com/docs/greenlake/services/).
+For a full list of HPE GreenLake APIs please visit [the HPE GreenLake API catalog](https://developer.greenlake.hpe.com/docs/greenlake/services/).
 Some of the APIs currently available are listed below:

 ### Workspace management